mirao/atari800-asm/dli_bg_color/README.md

-# Display a bottom half of GR0 screen in various colors
+# Color a half of GR0 screen by all possible 128 colors

 Follow main [README](../README.md)